 This data is used for (configuration) diagnosis and use analysis.

-The collection and forwarding of this data will be based on your consent as per Art.
-6 Para.
-1 (a) GDPR and weighing up of interests as per Art.
-6 Para.
-1 (f) GDPR.
+The collection and forwarding of this data is based on your consent pursuant to Art.
+6 (1) a) GDPR and on a weighing of interests pursuant to Art.
+6 (1) f) GDPR.

 Should you object, then we will no longer process your personal data.
 Exceptions only apply if we can prove compelling legitimate grounds for processing which override your interests, rights and freedoms or for the establishment, exercise or defence of legal claims.